LLNL/axom/src/components/shroud/docs/reference.rst

   numeric types does not need a wrapper since it can be called directly by defining the correct interface.
   The default is *false*.

+LUA_result
+    The name of the Lua wrapper's result variable.
+    It defaults to *rv*  (return value).

+PY_result
+    The name of the Python wrapper's result variable.
+    It defaults to *rv*  (return value).

 wrap_c
   If *true*, create C wrappers.